Native Action Network

 Special Projects and Events

-NAN hosts pop-up programs, as well as other events and initiatives that address the evolving needs and opportunities in our community.
-Go to our Events page to learn about upcoming public programs, or learn more about our past special projects.
+NAN hosts pop-up programs and special events that respond to community needs—visit our Events page to view upcoming opportunities, or learn more about past projects.

 "Native Action Network has created space for me to build relationships within my community and deepen my understanding of Indigenous leadership, civic engagement, and intersectional organizing.
 It has been a humbling and enriching experience."